Ultimate Palaeozoic Microfossil Collection...£65/$100

 Introduction to microfossils - for 10 students/stations

-samples containing ostracods, foraminifera, echinoids, bivalves,
+invertebrate rich samples containing ostracods, foraminifera,

-gastropods, brachiopods, crinoids, barnacles etc.
+echinoids, bivalves, gastropods, brachiopods, crinoids, barnacles

-addition of a conodont bearing sample.
+etc. In addition a conodont bearing sample is also included.

 Each kit contains enough material for 10 students/microscope